Cognigy/Documentation/docs/insights/dashboards/nlu-performance.md

 ### Understood / Misunderstood Messages

-Displays the percentage of messages understood and misunderstood by the system over a selected time frame.
+Displays the percentage of messages understood and misunderstood by the system over a selected time span.

 A message is counted as understood if it has triggered an Intent, a slot is matched, or it is marked as understood via the [Code Node](../../ai/build/node-reference/basic/code/analytics-data.md) or [Overwrite Analytics Node](../../ai/build/node-reference/analytics/overwrite-analytics.md).
 A message is not counted as understood